Cannabis in Sri Lanka

 Cannabis in Sri Lanka is legally sold through Ayurveda herbal shops, and can be used for medical and scientific purposes if given a license by the Ministry of Health.
 For recreational usage cannabis is not legal.

-The term 'kansa' is used to refer to the plant as a whole, while 'ganja' is used to refer to the flowering head.
-It is estimated that there are currently about 600,000 users of cannabis who tend to come from higher socio-economic stratum.

-Cannabis plays a major role in the traditional culture of the island, with the specific Sinhalese or Sanskrit names virapati (“hero-leaved”), capta (“light-hearted”), ananda (“bliss”), trilok kamaya (“desired in three worlds”) and harshini (“the rejoicers”) indicating its various properties, such as inducing euphoria and heightening sexual energy.
+However, cannabis plays a major role in the traditional culture of the island, with the specific Sinhalese or Sanskrit names virapati (“hero-leaved”), capta (“light-hearted”), ananda (“bliss”), trilok kamaya (“desired in three worlds”) and harshini (“the rejoicers”) indicating its various properties, such as inducing euphoria and heightening sexual energy.

+Locally the term 'kansa' is used to refer to the plant as a whole, while 'ganja' is used to refer to the flowering head.
+It is estimated that there are currently about 600,000 users of cannabis in the country, who tend to come from higher socio-economic strata.

 Legality

 The Poisons, Opium and Dangerous Drugs Ordinance of 1935 criminalised cannabis.
 An amendment to the law means that cannabis is not criminalised for medical purposes.

 The Ayurveda Act (Act No. 31 of 1961 as amended by Act No. 5 of 1962) allows ayurvedic physicians to obtain opium and cannabis for manufacture of their medicinal preparations.